mtmk/csharp-flags-basic/README.md

 The idea is simple. .Net has amazing reflection capabilities and there is already a ton of meta data about the code in .Net assembilies.
 Using this information only we inspect the current assembly and run the selected method.
-Method selection is done by mathing the first command line argument to a class name, then using the static Run() method of that class, passing the rest of the command line arguments as the parameters to the Run() method.
+Method selection is done by matching the first command line argument to a class name, then using the static Run() method of that class, passing the rest of the command line arguments as the parameters to the Run() method.

 ```csharp